3mdeb/96boards-docs-wiki/Dragonboard-410c-Installation-Guide-for-Linux-and-Android.md

 This section provides the instructions for creating a “rescue image” that can then be used to install fastboot on the DragonBoard™ 410c.
-After this section has been completed, the user will be able to follow the procedures in the [Install Android or Ubuntu Using Fastboot](#install-android-or-ubuntu-using-fastboot) section to install updated/customized OS’s.
+After this section has been completed, the user will be able to follow the procedures in the [Install Android or Debian Using Fastboot](#install-android-or-debian-using-fastboot) section to install updated/customized OS’s.

 ### Download the Rescue Image